Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Reservoir Simulation: Machine Learning and Modeling provides the latest information and popular advances in reservoir simulation.
-The book explains common terminology, concepts and equations through multiple figures and short instructional videos, better preparing engineers for a modeling project that avoids problems.
-Well-designed exercises and an interactive website with downloadable algorithms give readers a faster start on advancing their own cases.
-Both computational methods and engineering cases are explained, thus bridging opportunities between computational science and petroleum engineering.
+Reservoir Simulation: Machine Learning and Modeling helps the engineer step into the current and most popular advances in reservoir simulation, learning from current experiments and speeding up potential collaboration opportunities in research and technology.
+This reference explains common terminology, concepts, and equations through multiple figures and rigorous derivations, better preparing the engineer for the next step forward in a modeling project and avoid repeating existing progress.
+Well-designed exercises, case studies and numerical examples give the engineer a faster start on advancing their own cases.
+Both computational methods and engineering cases are explained, bridging the opportunities between computational science and petroleum engineering.
 This book delivers a critical reference for today’s petroleum and reservoir engineer to optimize more complex developments.

-- Helps readers understand commonly used definitions, equations and the solution methods used in reservoir simulation
+- Understand commonly used and recent progress on definitions, models, and solution methods used in reservoir simulation

 Reservoir engineers; graduate-level petroleum engineers; computer scientists; petroleum researchers; data analysts in oil and gas research

 1.6 Multiphase rock/fluid properties

 2.3 Dynamic Van der Waals theory

 2.7 Dynamic sorption in porous media